IshadP/Vault/content/1-Product Design/Conversational User Interface.md

 ## How to make Conversational experience great?
 ### Context aware designs:
 Create systems which are aware and responsive to user context.
 These can be based on user data collected from various resources.
+### Focus on Natural Language Response
+Keep the conversation human friendly and ensure questions are answered like human executive would, feeling more inline with store experience.
 ### Emotional Intelligence:
 Recognise voice, pitch, tone to understand user's emotions and do sentiment analysis, thus enhancing significance of interaction.
 Keep messages concise clear, easy to understand and incorporate traits of brand.
 ### Clear Objectives and Constraints